jkwellyn/orb_archetyper/README.md

   cron_schedule              # cron-based schedule for running the job.
 Default: 'H H * * *'
   auto_create                # If set to `false` no jenkins jobs will be created for the project.
 Default: true auto_release               # If set to `true`, a jenkins job will be created to release the project.
-Default: false test_ruby_versions         # Array of ruby version strings to run tests against.
-Only for gem projects release_ruby_version       # A single ruby version to perform the release of a gem in.
+Default: false test_ruby_versions         # GEM: array of ruby version strings you want to test against.
+TEST: specify only 1 ruby version to run tests against. if you specify more than 1, only the first one will be used release_ruby_version       # A single ruby version to perform the release of a gem in.
 Only for gem projects
 ```

-If your test project has various different run configurations, see [orb_test_support#rake-from-config](https://github.va.opower.it/auto/orb_test_support#rake-from-config)
+If your test project has various different run configurations, see [orb_test_support#specfrom_config](https://github.va.opower.it/auto/orb_test_support#specfrom_config)
 for how to set up the configuration to create your jobs.
-Run configuration parameters will override the correspoinding global
+Run configuration parameters will override the corresponding global
 project-wide parameters.

 For gems, the build status for your job has already been templatized to the top of your README.